IdrisOA/IdrisOA/README.md

 ### Hi there 👋
 My name is Oladoyin Idris Atolagbe, I hold a BSc (Hons) Statistics from the University of Nigeria Nsukka, and a Masters degree in Statistics/Computational Statistics from the University of Ibadan.
-I'm passionate about solving complex problems.
+I'm passionate about solving interdisciplinary problems.

 👯 I’m open to collaborate on research projects.